Ojulari123/UIAPhotography/README.md

    Add to your backend environment variables

----

-## 📌 Notes
+# 📌 Notes

   Environment variables are required

   Database defaults to PostgreSQL – adjust in tables.py if using another DB.

   Thumbnails & uploads – Both are generated and stored locally (consider S3 for production).

   Stripe webhooks – must be publicly accessible (use ngrok for local dev).

-## Developers:
+# Developers:

 - Ojulari Tobi
 - Ojulari Adeoluwa
 - Ebire Damilare

-## 📄 License
+# 📄 License
 This project is private and proprietary.

-## 🔗 Links
+# 🔗 Links
 - uiaphotography.com (Live Site)
 - uiaphotography.onrender.com/docs (Backend API)

-Made with ❤️ by the UIAPhotography Team
+*Made with ❤️ by the UIAPhotography Team*